 - Click Uninstall.

-You can search for problems resolved through community support in the LabKey Community Support Forums
+All users can can search for issues resolved through community support in the LabKey Support Forum

-If the install failed to complete, please include the install.log and install-debug.log from your selected LabKey install directory (Note: you may wish to sanitize the logs of any database login information you provided to the installer).
+If the install failed to complete, please include the install.log and install-debug.log from your selected LabKey install directory.

 PostgreSQL logs its installation process separately.
-If the installer indicates that PostgreSQL installation/upgrage failed, please locate and include the postgres install logs as well.
+If PostgreSQL installation/upgrade fails, please locate and include the PostgreSQL install logs as well.